Shock Absorber Worn

 How do I know if the shock absorbers on my Frigidaire FFFW5000QW are worn out?

-The most common signs are excessive vibration, loud banging during the spin cycle, or the drum visibly shifting inside the cabinet.
-A worn shock absorber will feel loose or fail to provide resistance when compressed by hand.
+The most common signs include excessive vibration, loud banging during the spin cycle, or the drum visibly shifting inside the cabinet.
+When compressed by hand, a worn shock absorber will feel loose or fail to provide adequate resistance.

 Can I replace the shock absorbers on my Frigidaire FFFW5000QW myself?

-Yes, this is a manageable DIY repair with basic tools and a compatible replacement part.
-Always unplug the washer before beginning any disassembly.
+Absolutely!
+This repair is manageable with basic tools and a compatible replacement part.
+Just remember to unplug the washer before starting any disassembly.

 Do I need to replace both shock absorbers at the same time?

-It is strongly recommended to replace both shock absorbers simultaneously, even if only one appears damaged.
-Replacing them as a pair ensures balanced drum support and prevents uneven wear from recurring quickly.
+Yes, it’s strongly recommended to replace both shock absorbers simultaneously, even if only one appears damaged.
+Replacing them as a pair ensures balanced drum support and prevents uneven wear from quickly recurring.